juliakahn1/nyt-noshing/README.md

 # Dev environment setup

-To run NYT Noshing locally, run `npm start` for frontend and `rails s` for backend.
+This project uses npm and nide.
+To run NYT Noshing locally, install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and run `npm start` for frontend and `rails s` for backend.

 # Featured code